Harpo3/archsimian/README.md

 6. Install ArchSimian.
 You will get a starting menu for setting up locations for MM.DB backup, location of (shared) music library (select the top dir of your music library), and directory where playlists are stored.
 Restart the program.
 It will then process your MM.DB and launch with all of its features enabled.

-7. ArchSimian lets you set how tracks are added to the playlist, and after adding tracks, exports the modified playlist back to the dir where it was originally selected, overwriting the older playlist.
-You will have a Windows-compatible playlist that can be imported by MediaMonkey (using the .mmip ImportM3U).
+7. ArchSimian lets you set how tracks will be added to the playlist, and after adding tracks, it exports the modified playlist back to the dir where it was originally selected, overwriting the older playlist.
+You will then have a Windows-compatible playlist that can be imported into MediaMonkey (using the .mmip ImportM3U).

 <b>The primary goal is to improve the variety of artists within the playlist, while at the same time considering rating and lastplayed date.</b>